sagemath/trac_to_gh/Issue 1454.md

 ```
 Assignee: @williamstein

-The sage -sh doesn't change the prompt, which is VERY confusing.
+The sage -sh doesn't change the prompt, which is VERY confusing.Merged in 2.9.rc0.

 Issue created by migration from https://trac.sagemath.org/ticket/1454